HamzaNKhan/Task-Manager-Frontend/README.md

 # Task-Manager-Frontend

-This application is based on MEAN stack.
+This application is based on the MEAN stack.
-Crud operations post delete get methods are used to Perform operations on database.
+Crud operations post delete get methods are used to Perform operations on the database.
 Mongoose is used for designing Schema and data is stored on MongoDB Atlas so can be accessed from anywhere.

 ## Functionality
-The application has option to add a list after adding a list user can define number of tasks init.
+The application has the option to add a list after adding a list user can define a number of tasks in it.
-On left user's list are showing and after clicking on each list it's task show up on right. 'x' is given to delete the list ot task.
+On the left user's list is showing and after clicking on each list its task shows up on right. 'x' is given to delete the task list.